Skip to Content

 If you have been charged with a criminal offense in Virginia, you could be facing time behind bars, costly fines, and the lifelong burden of a criminal record.
 Regardless of whether the charges include a felony or misdemeanor, you deserve experienced legal counsel and representation.

 Dischley Law, PLLC is dedicated to providing high-caliber legal counsel backed by extensive experience in state and federal criminal cases.
 Our team understands what is at stake in your case and works tirelessly to investigate your circumstances and find a solution.
 We do not offer copy-and-paste legal strategies.
-Dischley Law, PLLC provides clients with creative strategies based on our experience as defenders and former prosecutors.
+Dischley Law, PLLC, provides clients with creative strategies based on our experience as defenders and former prosecutors.
 When you entrust your criminal case to us, you can rest assured that it is in good hands.

-Call our Manassas criminal defense lawyers at (703) 215-9337.
+Contact our Manassas criminal defense lawyers today—call us at (703) 215-9337 or schedule your consultation online.

-Virginia Criminal Law
+Virginia Criminal Law in Manassas

 As a commonwealth, Virginia has different rules regarding criminal offenses.
 For example, minors and those declared criminally insane who are convicted of a capital crime are exempt from the death penalty.
 Because some criminal laws are different, those accused of a crime in VA need an attorney who is knowledgeable about state law specifically.